unicode-org/icu4x/docs/bylaws.md

 - Google docs
 - Unofficial meetings

-If back-channel discussions become technical, such that they may influence the trajectory of OmnICU, they should be moved to GitHub.
+If back-channel discussions become technical, such that they may influence the trajectory of ICU4X, they should be moved to GitHub.